 Communicating design changes between the client and your development team often requires translation.
 The translation is often semantics but a very important skill for productivity.
-Communication breakdowns between the client and your team, especially in design, can be critical and annoyingly circular.
+Communication breakdowns between the client and your team, especially in design, can be critical and annoyingly circular, that is why is always recommended to use automated test tools to keep going with the productivity.

 Aside from color changes, moving elements around and resizing certain elements in a mock up are some of the most often requested design changes.
 I have found a few useful browser tools to increase web design productivity for myself and in turn, my team.